 ☐ Name of staff member (s) who may provide support as required

-If you are in an LTO or Part-Time Permanent position and will be absent which includes a duty before the assignment begins, it is the Administrator's responsibility for ensuring coverage while you are away for the Daily OT (CA Clause 13.03).
+If you are in an LTO or Part-Time Permanent position and will be absent which includes a duty before the assignment begins, it is the Administrator's responsibility to ensure coverage while you are away for the Daily OT (CA Clause 13.03).

 Report card expectations will vary depending on the nature of your LTO.
 If you are concerned that you are being asked to do an inappropriate amount of report card work, please contact your Local President.
 The person responsible for writing report cards is the person in the job at the time of the report card writing PA Day.
 It is understood that at the end of an LTO, responsibility for the report cards also comes to an end, and a tidy collection of notes and marks will be left for the incoming teacher to assist that person with completing those tasks on the PA Day.
 If your LTO starts at report card writing time you are expected to write the report cards, based on data left by the absent teacher.